BPTdev/RIA2/README.md

 ### On dev environment

-To get the dependencies you must install them with pip3 To run the tests, open a terminal at root of repo and write `python3 DataObjectTest.py` or `python3 LabelDetectorTest.py`
+To get the dependencies you must install them with pip3.
+To run the tests, open a terminal at root of repo and write `python3 DataObjectTest.py` or `python3 LabelDetectorTest.py`.
+To run the sequence open a terminal at root of repo and write `python3 main.py`

 ### On integration environment